The Xometry app works best with JavaScript enabled!

 6. Fractures can occur in ductile, brittle, or fatigue modes and be severely affected by strain rate.
 Testing for each mode generally requires alternate techniques and equipment.

-What Are the Types of Fracture or Breaking Point?
+Types of Fracture or Breaking Points in Materials

 There are several types of fractures or breaking points that can occur in materials.
 This depends upon the material type, its condition, external influences from thermal or chemical effects, and in particular the loading scenario.
 These types are listed below: